Author Archives: BZ Petroff

 REGISTER NOW

 Discover the enchantment of animation with a special screening of Steamboat Willie on the large screen.
 Come together to witness the beloved icon, Mickey Mouse, as he enters the public domain.
 Let’s rejoice in this moment that commemorates the lasting legacy of a cultural gem that has captivated hearts across generations.
-Film Historian Eric Smoodin will delve into the history of Steamboat Willie and how a mouse changed the entertainment world.
+Film Historian Eric Smoodin will explore the history of Steamboat Willie and how a mouse changed the entertainment world.

 Be captivated by the cinematic brilliance of our annual short film contest winners.
 These films, inspired by the vast public domain materials on the Internet Archive, showcase the boundless possibilities of reimagining classic works.